EladJosef/Esp8266-developer-tool/README.md

 debugger for Esp8266 module

 # install
-Go to `/app/` dir and open terminal

-run with npm
+Go to `/app/` dir, open terminal and run with npm
 ```node
 npm i
 npm start